Mykhailivka, Vasylivka Raion, Zaporizhzhia Oblast

-Mykhailivka (Михайлівка) is an urban-type settlement located in Zaporizhzhia Oblast, Ukraine.
-It was the administrative center of the now dissolved, Mykhailivka Raion.
-Population:
+Mykhailivka (Михайлівка) is a rural settlement in Zaporizhzhia Oblast, southern Ukraine.
+It was the administrative center of the former Mykhailivka Raion until 2020.

-2022 Russian invasion of Ukraine
+History

 During the 2022 Russian invasion of Ukraine, Russian troops entered and took over Myhailivka.
 People later went out to protest this and planted a Ukrainian flag in the town square.

+Until 26 January 2024, Mykhailivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Mykhailivka became a rural settlement.

+Demographics

+Native language composition as of the Ukrainian national census in 2001: